umbraco/UmbracoDocs/umbraco-cloud/frequently-asked-questions.md

 We have a dedicated documentation page discussing the process of [extending Umbraco Deploy via the creation of connectors for custom data](https://docs.umbraco.com/umbraco-deploy/extending).

-The code in these projects should also help you understand what is going on and how you can build something like that for your own package.
+The code in these projects should also help you understand the steps and how to build something similar for your own package.

 If you need help with this, don't hesitate to reach out to us and we'll be happy to give you some tips.